moharnadreza/react-toast/README.md

 #### Toast Container

-To use react-toast, you need to put `ToastContainer` in a top-level component in your application. e.g. `App.js`
+To use `react-toast`, you need to put `ToastContainer` in a top-level component in your application. e.g. `App.js`

-`ToastContainer` takes some props, here's a list of them:
+It can take some props, here's a list of them:

 | Props         | Type                                                                                            | Description       | Default       |
 | :------------ | :---------------------------------------------------------------------------------------------- | :---------------- | :------------ |